unifiedjs/unified-args/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It export the additional type `Options`.
+It export the additional type [`Options`][api-options].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+, 16.0+, and 18.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `unified-engine@^10`, compatible with Node.js 12.

 ## Security